txj-xyz/RespectsBot2/README.md

 # RespectsBot2
  Simple remake of the original bot on Discord.JS.
 Responds only to "F" or "f" with a message saying you paid your respects.

- If you tag the bot it will respond with an `:eyes:` emoji.

 ## Installation